iaretechnician/barebones-masterserver-wiki/Tutorial:-Persistent-server-with-Screen.md

 ---

+## Extra info:

+Useful screen commands:
+(press keys after "Ctrl+a")
+* d -disconnects from the current screen instance
+* c -makes a new "tab" in the screen instance.
+You can switch between these with:
+* n -goes to the next "tab".
+It loops back to the first tab after you hit the end
+* k -kills the current screen "tab".
+You'll need to accept it with "y" afterward

+---

 ## OPTIONAL STEPS

 This is where we get a bit tricky.
 We're going to automate the Screen _and_ the MasterServer startup!